adnv3k/GestureSesh/README.md

 # Note
 Current supported file types: .bmp, .jpg, .jpeg, .png.
 Settings are stored using the shelve module, and are saved in the folders 'presets' and 'recent' as .bak, .dat, and .dir files.
 These folders are saved in the same directory as Image Queuer.exe.
 The most recent images, randomization setting, and schedule used will be automatically loaded when reopening Image Queuer.exe.

-Updates are checked every 3 days, and a notice of available update will be displayed if there is one.
+Updates are checked every 2 days (if the app was opened), and a notice of available update will be displayed if there is one.

 GUI created using PyQt5